Tritonn204/tnn-miner/README.md

   --no-lock                 Disables CPU affinity / CPU core binding --ignore-wallet           Disables wallet validation, for specific uses with
                             pool mining

+Stratum:
+  --stratum                 Required for Stratum pools if not using
+                            'stratum+tcp://' or 'stratum+ssl://' in the daemon
+                            url
-  --worker-name arg         Sets the worker name for this instance when mining
+  --password arg            Sets the Stratum password --worker-name arg         Sets the worker name for this instance when mining
                             on Pools or Bridges